zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/setup/setup-compute-livelabs.md

   ![](./images/setup-compute-4.png " ")

 5. Now that you have your IP address select the method of connecting.
 Choose the environment where you created your ssh-key in the previous lab (Generate SSH Keys) and select one of the following steps.
-We recommend you choose Oracle Cloud Shell for this series of workshops.
+If you choose to use Oracle Cloud Shell, you will need to copy your SSH Private and Public Key to the cloud shell and set the proper permissions.
 - [Step 2: Oracle Cloud Shell (RECOMMENDED)](#STEP5:OracleCloudShell)
 - [Step 3: MAC or Windows CYGWIN Emulator](#STEP6:MACorWindowsCYGWINEmulator)
 - [Step 4: Putty](#STEP7:WindowsusingPutty)